ThierryRakotomanana/Pull-Request-By-Practice/createNewTask.md

 # How can we do that?
     - Interact with the HTML file by the DOM
-        1. we need to create an element that tell us, when the user want create a task
+        1. we need to create variables and elements that tell us, when the user want create a task and what he write.
-        2. And after display it.
+        2. And after display it in the task TO DO.

-## Create new task
+## Tell me when user wanna create the task
-Create a file "app.js" and link this with the HTML file by the `<script>` tag.
+First create a file "app.js" and link this with the HTML file by the `<script>` tag.
+This file will contain all the code we will write in each step.
-In this file:
     Steps :
     How to known when the user click the button that create a task
     - create a variable `buttonAddNewTask`